 But the man only held up his hands, palms out, and took a half step back.
 Garrett was about to follow this outburst with another when a uniformed police constable stepped from behind

 this time a European.
 In a remarkably calm tone he said: “Alright.
 It’s OK.
 We saw what happened.
 We’ll look after things.
 Stand away.
 Get back over there.”

 only half visible behind the constable but Garrett could see his eyes were still burning into him, not in hatred as he first imagined but in unwavering concentration as if trying to imprint every feature of the gwai lo on his memory.
 He paid no attention

 “What have you done with it?” asked the bespectacled man in the expensive dark grey suit.

-Behind the thick lenses his eyes which in reality were small and too close together were magnified to a size too large for his short squat frame.
+the thick lenses his eyes which in reality were small and too close together were magnified to a size too large for his short squat frame.
 For the ninth time he did not wait for an immediate reply but went on: “Where is it?
 Tell me and we can end this

 He wore no hat and his fine silver hair was parted precisely on one side just covering the peaks of his ears.
 He appeared immaculate the only mar being the globules of perspiration which glistened on his forehead and were teetering at the end of his eyebrows.

 ”Be sensible,” he said softly.
 “Help yourself.
 Put an end to this absurdity.”

 examined the dampness on the besmirched material.
 Folding it with care he returned it to his pocket and cast his eyes about him.

 performance.
 Be true to yourself and your position and tell me.
 Where is it?”
 The questioner subconsciously cast another glance at his surroundings and the curl of his thick lips showed his own discomfort at being part of them.